HuanLab/McSearch/README.md

 # McSearch

 McSearch is a program for automated metabolite annotation for LC-MS/MS data.
-It utilizes CSS algorithm, HNL library and biotransformation database, achieving metabolite annotation by the structural analogs of query compounds.
+It utilizes CSS algorithm, HNL library and biotransformation database to achievie metabolite annotation by the structural analogs of query compounds.

 For McSearch, we provide both single search mode and batch search mode.
 We currently accept raw data of MGF or mzXML format as input for batch mode.